 Like all marketing strategies, content creator marketing has advantages and disadvantages.
 One of the biggest concerns brands have when deciding to collaborate or not with influencers is the level of trust their followers have in them.
 In 2019, Adweek reported that almost half of the American population follows at least one content creator/influencer in social media.
 Based on the information extracted from the survey, it was confirmed that 49.3% of the respondents had made a purchase of a product or service based on a content creators’ recommendation.
 It is the creator’s responsibility to build trust within their audience.
 When a creator is trusted, any brand collaborating with that influencer will receive better results than the one collaborating with an untrustworthy creator.

-That’s why we say that content creators prove value and that they are the new advertisers.
+That’s where we think content creators prove their value, and their authenticity makes them reliable as advertisers.
 They have the power to convince an audience that the product they are promoting is worth the purchase.
 They must share their experience and their opinion.
 Truth is, they can’t be forced to promote something they don’t believe in.
 When brands make influencers promote their products without giving them the chance to try it out first, they are giving their followers false information and most of the time the audience can perceive that.
 When this happens, followers can report the post or story where the influencer is promoting your product and file a complaint, risking that the influencers’ Instagram account can get banned.

 Creating content for specific audiences is important

-Most social media creators create content that engages with their audiences, which is why they are followed.
+Most social media creators create content that engages with their audiences and they are followed because of it.
 As time passes, this content becomes more and more creative.
 Influencers and content creators can promote your brand in their own way if you let them use their talent and innovative content to do so.
 After all, they are the ones who know what their audiences like.
 When they generate content that their followers enjoy, they can increase engagement, and that's where your brand can benefit.
-Every creator knows what to do to make their content resonate with their audience, and recently subscriptions and exclusive content have become more popular.
-They are benefiting from the current situation and the difficulty to reach their fans physically by selling online meet and greets, merchandising, and different exclusive experiences.
-But, content creators are not the only ones that can do this, brands can also jump into this trend and start offering exclusive content to attract their fans.
-Fangage is a tool that gives you the chance to start offering exclusive content and own, engage and monetize your fans right away.
-It’s the ultimate all-in-one tool that your brand needs, take a look at how you can start building your website in less than one minute here.
+Every successful creator knows what to do to make their content resonate with their audience, and recently paid content and subscriptions have become more popular additional revenue models for content creators.